oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 :::

-If the entity is the target of a single-valued containment navigation property, the context URL fragment is the top-level entity set or singleton followed by the path to the single-valued containment navigation property without `/$entity` appended.
+If the entity is the target of a single-valued containment navigation property, then `single-navprop` is the path targeting the entity and the context URL fragment is the top-level entity set or singleton followed by `single-navprop` without `/$entity` appended.

 ::: example
 Example 15: resource URL and corresponding context URL for